跳转至

 accessing anything that does not exist will create a new empty Config sub-attribute.

-A **frozen** `Config` does not have this behavior and
+A **frozen** `Config` does not have this behaviour and

 will raises `KeyError` when accessing anything that does not exist.

-It is recommended to call `config.freeze()` or `config.to(NestedDict)` to avoid this behavior.
+It is recommended to call `config.freeze()` or `config.to(NestedDict)` to avoid this behaviour.

 Attributes: